Joseph McKenna (wrestler): Stanford University

-The Ohio State University
+Ohio State University

-After the previous season, McKenna transferred from the Stanford University to the Ohio State University.
-During his first season as a Buckeye (2016–17), he went 12–1 during regular season, claimed the prestigious Big Ten Conference title and placed third at the NCAAs, notably defeating MAC Conference champion from Missouri Jaydin Eierman in the third–place match.
+After the previous season, McKenna transferred from the Stanford University to Ohio State University.
+During his first season as a Buckeye (2016–17), he went 12–1 during regular season, claimed the Big Ten Conference title and placed third at the NCAAs, notably defeating MAC Conference champion from Missouri Jaydin Eierman in the third–place match.
 In his senior year, McKenna had yet another successful regular season, claiming the Cliff Keen title and racking up a 16–2 record, before claiming his second straight B1G title and placing as the runner–up at the NCAA tournament, in his best season during college.
 Overall, McKenna racked up a 105–11 record in two seasons for the Buckeyes and two seasons for the Cardinal.

 Freestyle career

 2014–2016

 After a second–place finish at the Junior World Championships, McKenna made his senior freestyle debut in November 2014 at the age of 19, placing fourth at the Bill Farrell Memorial International.
 Afterwards, he placed third at the Brazil Cup, notably defeating future U23 World Champion from Russia Nachyn Kuular in the first round.
 McKenna competed in multiple tournaments throughout 2015, but only placed at the 2015 Granma y Cerro Pelado, claiming the gold medal.
 In 2016, he only competed at the Polish Open, placing third.